|About this course:|

 Consciousness - This final book deals with the nature of consciousness.
 Many philosophers and psychologists today believe that the mind is a physical phenomenon, whose processes can be explained in scientific terms.
 Consciousness presents the biggest challenge to this view (the so-called ‘hard problem’ for a science of the mind).
 Can the physical sciences really explain the nature of conscious experience – the way it feels to have a throbbing headache or see a sunset or smell freshly-ground coffee?
 Or is there more to these experiences than a physical account can ever capture?
 If consciousness is non-physical, then it is hard to see how it can have effects within the physical world.
 But if it is physical, then why does it seem so different from other physical phenomena?
 And what physical processes does it involve?
 Is the feel of a conscious experience just a matter of what it represents?
 Does consciousness involve a form of inner awareness?
 Finally, could it be that our view of consciousness is mistaken?
 Do we need to rethink some of our fundamental assumptions about it?
 These questions go to the heart of our conception of ourselves and our place in the universe, and they are the subject of vigorous debate among contemporary philosophers.

-The course also has a website.
-This gives you access to course resources, course news, and links to the Library and other OU websites, as well as the chance to communicate with other students using online forums.
+The module also has a website.
+This gives you access to module resources, module news, and links to the Library and other OU websites, as well as the chance to communicate with other students using online forums.
 It is not compulsory to use the website, but we think you will find it helpful.
-There is also a MyOpenLibrary page for AA308 which brings together in one place various library resources such as the Philosopher’s Index and the Routledge Encyclopedia of Philosophy that you will find useful during the course.
+There is also a MyOpenLibrary page for AA308 which brings together in one place various library resources such as the Philosopher’s Index and the Routledge Encyclopedia of Philosophy that you will find useful during the module.

-This is a Level 3 course.
-Level 3 courses build on study skills and subject knowledge acquired from previous studies at Levels 1 and 2.
+This is a Level 3 module.
+Level 3 modules build on study skills and subject knowledge acquired from previous studies at Levels 1 and 2.
 They are intended only for students who have recent experience of higher education in a related subject, preferably at the OU.

-Although the course does not assume that you have studied philosophy before, it is fairly demanding.
-We strongly recommended our Level 2 course, Exploring philosophy (A222) or A211 (now discontinued), as preparation if you have not studied this subject before.
+Although the module does not assume that you have studied philosophy before, it is fairly demanding.
+We strongly recommended our Level 2 module, Exploring philosophy (A222) or A211 (now discontinued), as preparation if you have not studied this subject before.

-If you would like more information about this course you can visit the AA308 website.
-This site includes further details about the course content, short extracts from some of the course books, and frequently asked questions.
+If you would like more information about this module you can visit the AA308 website.
+This site includes further details about the module content, short extracts from some of the module books, and frequently asked questions.

 There are four books that you might like to read or browse in by way of preparation: